-Stress-ng will test a computer system in various selectable ways.
-Execute a wide range of CPU specific stress tests that exercise floating point, integer, bit manipulation and control flow.
-It was designed to show thermal problems, errors in the operating system, this can result in device failure, because of this, care must be taken in the execution of the tests.
+Stress-ng [12] will test a computer system in various selectable ways.
+It can execute a wide range of CPU-specific stress tests that exercise floating point, integer, bit manipulation and control flow.
+It was designed to show thermal problems and errors in the operating system.
+Warning, if stress-ng was configured wrong, it may physically damage the device.

-HPL (High-Performance Linpack) solves a random dense linear system in double precision (64 bits) arithmetic on distributed-memory computers.
-HPL provides a testing and timing program to quantify the accuracy of the obtained solution as well as the time it took to compute it.
+HPL (High-Performance Linpack) [10] solves a random dense linear system in double precision (64 bits) arithmetic on distributed-memory computers.
+HPL provides a testing and timing program to quantify the accuracy of the obtained solution, as well as the time it took to compute it.
 The generic implementations of MPI, the BLAS and VSIPL are available for a large variety of systems.

-PTS (Phoronix Test Suite) is a testing and evaluation platform.
-The software is designed to effectively carry out qualitative and quantitative benchmarks in a clean, reproducible and user-friendly way, it will take care of the entire testing process, from dependency management to test download/installation, execution and aggregation of results.
-PTS has access to more than 100 test suites through [13].
-If there is a test that is not currently covered in PTS, they can be added through its extensible architecture.
+PTS (Phoronix Test Suite) [11] is a testing and evaluation platform.
+The software is designed to effectively carry out qualitative and quantitative benchmarks in a clean, reproducible, and user-friendly way.
+It will take care of the entire testing process, from dependency management to test download/installation, execution and aggregation of results.
+PTS has access to more than 100 tests used in the benchmark suite find in [13].
+If there is a test that is not currently covered in PTS, it can be added through its extendable architecture.